-Management's Discussion and Analysis For the three and nine months ended September 30, 2023 and 2022
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023

 ThreeD and 131 claim that at the time of negotiation and execution of the Share Purchase Agreements, the Company and Mr. Kettell were aware of positive drill results from New Found's 2019 Drill Program and the results were not disclosed to ThreeD and 131 to their detriment.
 The Company and Mr. Kettell strongly deny ThreeD and 131's allegations.
-ThreeD and 131 have made specific claims for (a) recission of the Share Purchase Agreements on the basis of oppression or unfair prejudice; (b) or alternatively, damages in the amount of \$21,000,000 for the alleged improper actions by ThreeD and 131, (c) a declaration that the Company and Collin Kettell, as shareholder or director and/or officer of New Found, have had acted in a manner that is oppressive, unfairly prejudicial or unfairly disregarded their interests, (d) a declaration that the Company and Collin Kettell engaged in insider trading contrary to section 138 of the Securities Act (Ontario), (e) unjust enrichment and (f) interests and costs.
+ThreeD and 131 have made specific claims for (a) recission of the Share Purchase Agreements on the basis of oppression or unfair prejudice; (b) or alternatively, damages in the amount of \$21,000,000 for the alleged improper actions by Mr. Kettell and the Company, (c) a declaration that the Company and Collin Kettell, as shareholder or director and/or officer of New Found, have had acted in a manner that is oppressive, unfairly prejudicial or unfairly disregarded their interests, (d) a declaration that the Company and Collin Kettell engaged in insider trading contrary to section 138 of the Securities Act (Ontario), (e) unjust enrichment and (f) interests and costs.
 The Company and Mr. Kettell refute each of the specific claims made by the Plaintiffs.